Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Rain

-Considered one of Netflix’s largest hitters when it comes to overseas language dramas is Danish series The Rain, which takes place in a post-apocalyptic future after a virus carried by rainfall nearly wipes out the complete inhabitants of Scandinavia.
+One in every of Netflix’s greatest hitters when it comes to international language dramas is Danish series The Rain, which takes place in a post-apocalyptic future after a virus carried by rainfall nearly wipes out your complete inhabitants of Scandinavia.

-Through the present’s three series we observe a bunch of survivors – led by siblings Simone and Rasmus – as they seek for their scientist father, who is outwardly their solely hope for locating a remedy or another answer to the devastation that has wreaked havoc of their nation.
+In the course of the present’s three series we observe a bunch of survivors – led by siblings Simone and Rasmus – as they seek for their scientist father, who is seemingly their solely hope for locating a remedy or another answer to the devastation that has wreaked havoc of their nation.

-The series is a component post-apocalyptic drama, however can be to an enormous extent a coming-of-age story, because the younger survivors uncover that though nearly every little thing else has modified because the virus hit, adolescence comes with all the identical troubles as common.
+The series is a component post-apocalyptic drama, however can be to an enormous extent a coming-of-age story, because the younger survivors uncover that though nearly the whole lot else has modified for the reason that virus hit, adolescence comes with all the identical troubles as ordinary.

 Watch on Netflix